How Is Compensation for A Personal Injury Calculated?

 What qualifies as a personal injury case?

 A personal injury claim could be a suitable course of action if a negligent third party causes you injury or harm.
 When a third party owes a duty of care that is breached, it can have a life-altering impact, resulting in various physical and psychological trauma.
-In these cases, a personal injury claim would be a suitable course of action, as it allows the injured party to make a claim for the damages endured.
+In these cases, a personal injury claim would be a suitable course of action, as it allows the injured party to claim the damages endured.

 What is a personal injury claims time limit?

 A personal injury claims time limit is a designated timeframe in which you must begin your claim.
-For many claims, the timeframe would be 3-years, however, there are cases where this time limit may differ.
+For many claims, the timeframe would be 3 years.
+However, there are cases where this time limit may differ.
 It is always worth speaking to our team to gauge whether your case meets the relevant timeframe.
 After all, should you fail to begin your claim with the allocated timeslot, then your case’s validity will be affected.

 Once again, thank you for reading our guide on calculating compensation in a personal injury claim.
+We hope you have learned how to calculate compensation in a personal injury claim.